tmfarrell/tmfarrell.github.io/_posts/2021-05-30-how_delegation_improves_orgs.md

 (i.e. parts 3 and 4).

 Biology captures and copies automatically by way of DNA and natural selection.
-In human organizations, there's no guarantee the right processes are set up to do both capturing and copying well.
+In human organizations, there's no guarantee the right processes are set up to do capturing and copying well.
 This is the challenge of building a [learning organization](https://hbr.org/1993/07/building-a-learning-organization), and is one of the main responsibilities of leadership.

-So, to sum up: not only is delegation critical to getting work done at scale in an organization, but failing to do it is setting your team up to fail to grow and learn.
+So, to sum up: not only is delegation critical to getting work done at scale in an organization, but failing to do it basically guarantees your team will not learn and grow.